balloon_head

 How It Works

 APEX-CTF is a game of surgical information gathering.
-You will follow the journey of a junior developer filling requiremtents and making mistakes.
-With proper coaching and guidance, the developer improves their skills and expands the applicaiton capabilities.
+You will follow the journey of a junior developer filling requirements and making mistakes.
+With proper coaching and guidance, the developer improves their skills and expands the application capabilities.

 To Play: